-Authors: Klearchos of Soloi, Lives, probably book 4, as cited by Athenaios of Naukratis, Sophists at Dinner 12.524 (link to Greek text and full translation).
+Authors: Klearchos of Soloi, Lives, probably book 4, as cited by Athenaios of Naukratis, Sophists at Dinner 12.524 (link).

 Comments: Athenaios (second-third centuries CE) cites Klearchos of Soloi (also transliterated Clearchus), a peripatetic philosopher active in the fourth and early third centuries BCE, who portrays the Scythians as starting out well with common laws but declining into violent abuse of other peoples and into luxury (becomming the most degraded people).
 It seems that book four of Lives cited a variety of ethnic groups as negative examples of peoples who engaged in violent abuse and/or luxury.